metabase/metabase/docs/permissions/data-sandboxes.md

 WHERE column_name = column_value
 ```

 In step 2 of the [row restriction setup](#restricting-rows-in-an-custom-sandbox-with-user-attributes) above, you'll add a SQL variable so that the `WHERE` clause will accept a dynamic value.
-The [SQL variable type](../questions/native-editor/sql-parameters.md#sql-variable-types) must be text, number, or date.
+The [SQL variable type](../questions/native-editor/sql-parameters.md#sql-variable-types) must be text, number, or date:

 ```
 WHERE plan = {%raw%}{{ plan_variable }}{%endraw%}